By| July 1, 2008

+It’s a medical practice based on a drug-free non-invasive manual therapy.
+As an approach to healthcare, it emphasises the role of the musculoskeletal system in the maintenance of optimal health and the prevention and treatment of illness.
 It is underpinned by a philosophy of the body as an interrelated unit of structure and function.
 Alteration in the structure of the body leads to reduced or impaired function in its organs and tissues.
 Compensation gradually builds up until the body is unable to accommodate more change, at which time it may break down at the weakest part, even after something quite trivial.

 Osteopaths therefore focus on manual techniques to balance all the systems of the body, rather than focus on isolated problem areas.
 These therapeutic interventions facilitate the patient’s inherent recuperative powers.